Pedxo/Pedxo-frontend/README.md

 Our software helps clients to hire and manage their engineers remotely (CLM).

-Features includes:
+Features include:
 Contract creation and
-managment,
+agreement managment,
-personlized enginner recommendation, automated onboarding, payroll and compensation managment.
+personlized enginner recommendation, automated hiring, payroll and compensation managment.